Are you feeling in the dark about what to expect with the menopause? Find out what it's all about here.

 What you can do:

-What you can do: self-help measures can ease depression and anxiety, including yoga, meditation and regular exercise.
-Speak to your GP about a course of CBT too.
-HRT may be useful,15 but antidepressants are not recommended as there’s no evidence that they work for low mood associated with menopause.
-Some women find herbal remedies, such as St John’s wort or valerian, may be helpful for low mood or anxiety during the menopause.
+What you can do: self-help measures can ease low moods and anxiety, including yoga, meditation, and regular exercise.
+Speak to your GP about a course in CBT too.
+HRT may be useful,9 but antidepressants are not recommended as there’s no evidence that they work for low mood associated with menopause.
+However, some women find herbal remedies, such as St John’s wort or valerian, as a natural menopause relief as they may help low moods or anxiety during the menopause.

 After menopause, a lack of oestrogen means you’re more susceptible to developing osteoporosis and heart disease.
-You may also find you gain weight and your skin starts to become dryer.
-You can support your bone health by upping your intake of calcium and vitamin D – the government recommends all post-menopausal women take 10mcg a day – while omega-3 can help reduce your risk cardiovascular disease, and combat dry skin.
+You may also find you gain weight, and your skin starts to become dryer.
+You can support your bone health by upping your calcium and vitamin D intake – the government recommends all post-menopausal women take 10mcg a day – while omega-3 can contribute to the normal function of the cardiovascular system and vitamin C can support your skin.

-It may sound like a lot to deal with, but every woman’s experience of the menopause is different.
+It may sound like a lot to deal with, but every woman’s experience of going through menopause is different.
 Some sail through it, while others are floored by their symptoms – either way, it’s a sign that an exciting new chapter in your life has started.
-And don’t forget that you’re in good company; finally, we’ve all got something in common with a supermodel!Shop Menopause Relief Advice is for information only and should not replace medical care.
-Please check with your GP before trying any remedies.
+And don’t forget you’re in good company!

 Written by Charlotte Haigh on December 29, 2018, Reviewed by Dr Louise Newson on January 6, 2019